sankalpjain99/Weather-App/README.md

 # Weather Desk

 Weather Desk is your all-in-one solution for your weather needs.
 Be it your local temperature or some place you fancy, Weather Desk got you covered!
+[Visit Website](https://sankalpjain99.github.io/Weather-Desk/)

 ![image](images/mockup.png)